18 December 1915 : Sergeant Horace Coe

 By 1901, age 15, Horace was no longer living with his father and brothers.

-Horace attested 6 August 1914 and was posted on the 29th.
+Horace attested on 6 August 1914 and was posted on the 29 August.
 At 5ft 8 1/2 he was tall for the times and at 32 just inside the age limit to enlist.
 Having previously served with the Rifle Brigade he was posted to his regiment on the following day.
 Within a week he had been promoted to Corporal and by that December to Sergeant.
-He went out to the Mediterranean with BEF 1 July 1915.
+He went out to the Mediterranean with BEF on 1 July 1915.

-That December, on the 14th, he was 'dangerously wounded' with a gunshot to the left lung.
-Transferred to HMS Soudan he died of his wounds the following day.
+On 14 December 1915, he was 'dangerously wounded' with a gunshot to the left lung.
+Transferred to HMS Soudan, he died of his wounds the following day.
 At this time of his death Elsie was living at 83 Paddock Lane, Desborough with the young children who were 5 and 1.

 Sergeant Horace Coe